IngoKl/TweetPinna/README.md

 ## Installation and Usage
 1. Install and configure MongoDB (currently TweetPinna does not support authentication)
 2. Clone the repository into a dictionary
 3. Either edit `cfg/TweetPinnaDefault.cfg` or create your own configuration file (see `docs/annotated-default-config.txt`).
+Remember to change the password for the dashboard!
 4. Install all Python dependencies by running `pip install -r requirements.txt`
 5. Install a cronjob that regularly runs `TweetPinnaGraphs.py`
 6. If you want to regularly fetch timelines, install a cronjob that regularly runs `TweetPinnaTimeline.py`